dogoncouch/gentoo-laptop/README.md

 ```

 #### Kernel
 If you are using `LVM` and `LuKS`, you will need to use `genkernel-next` instead of `genkernel` to compile a kernel and/or initramfs.
-This section will replace the [Configuring the Linux Kernel](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Kernel) section of the Gentoo Handboo.
+This section will replace the [Configuring the Linux Kernel](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Kernel) section of the Gentoo Handbook.

 ##### Installing